 The Network Statement covers the entire railway infrastructure that we own and operate and defined as the main rail network in Section 1.1.
 It also includes some information on connecting infrastructure such as freight sidings, depots and rail-connected ports.
-Broadly, we own and operate the main line railway network in England, Scotland and Wales.
-The network is divided into five regions and 14 operating routes, as described in Section 1.1.
-The majority of this network is usually available for normal traffic operations, except during periods of maintenance and renewal (which are both covered by the Engineering Access Statement described further in Section 4.3.2) and subject to the allocation of capacity for these purposes (as described in Section 4.3.2), though some minor lines may be deemed to be 'out of use' (including temporary situations) and may only be accessed by special arrangements.
+Broadly, we own and operate the mainline railway network in England, Scotland and Wales.
+The network is divided into five regions and 15 operating routes, as described in Section 1.1.
+The majority of this network is usually available for normal traffic operations, except during periods of maintenance and renewal (which are both covered by the Engineering Access Statement described further in Section 4.3.2) and subject to the allocation of capacity for these purposes (as described in Section 4.3.2), 20 though some minor lines may be deemed to be 'out of use' (including temporary situations) and may only be accessed by special arrangements.
 Some lines of the network are closed overnight due to the overnight closure of their signal boxes.
-A compendium of signal box opening hours and the Timetable Planning Rules (which contain information on route opening hours in Section 2.2) are published on our website.
+The Timetable Planning Rules (which contain information on route opening hours in Section 2.2) are published on our website.